catalingavan/KissLog.Sdk/README.md

 # KissLog.net

-KissLog represents a complete logging and monitoring solution for .NET applications.
+KissLog represents a powerful logging and monitoring solution for .NET applications.

 Some of the main features of KissLog are: